guynich/rl_q_learning/README.md

-Simple example using Q-learning, a foundational RL algorithm
+Simple example using Q-learning, a foundational reinforcement learning (RL) algorithm.

-Vibe-coded with OpenAI.
+Vibe-coded with OpenAI's ChatGPT.

 - [Example: Teaching an Agent to Reach a Goal in a Grid](#example-teaching-an-agent-to-reach-a-goal-in-a-grid)
 - [Installation](#installation)